bertique/ScalaForVS/README.md

 Read more about Scala at [www.scala-lang.org](http://www.scala-lang.org/)

+## Goals
+The first goal will be to be able to open a Scala project, get syntax highlighting, and be able to compile & run it.

 ## Current progress
 * Created project system project and made basic changes for .scala file support
 * Added item template to add new .scala file